-Heading to Aspen for the first time?
-You’re going to have a blast, but before you arrive, know exactly what to bring, how to dress, and how to take care of your health.
-Here are our tips for your first time in Aspen:
+Are you about to take your first ski vacation?
+Rest assured, you’re going to have a blast, but before you leave, it’s important to know exactly what to bring, how to dress, and how to take care of your health.
+Here are our top tips for your first ski trip:

 The Shape Up

-In ski terms, this is known as “conditioning,” and even if you’re not planning to bomb anything more than the bunny hill, your quads will thank you if you start a regular regimen of cardio, toning, stretching, and strengthening well before your trip.
-While you’re at it, work your core, glute, hamstring, and gastrocnemius (aka your calves) muscles.
-And, since ski poles aren’t just ornaments, you’ll want to get your deltoids, triceps and biceps in shape, too.
-Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires- many of which you won’t realize you possessed until the end of day one.
-That’s what hotel hot tubs and massages are for!
+In ski terms, this is known as “conditioning,” and even if you’re not planning to bomb anything more than the bunny hill, your quads will thank you if you start a regular regimen of cardio, toning, stretching, and strength training well before your trip.
+While you’re at it, work your core, glutes, hamstrings, and gastrocnemius (aka your calves) muscles.
+Since ski poles aren’t just ornaments, you’ll also want to get your deltoids, triceps and biceps in shape, too.
+Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires – many of which you won’t realize you possessed until the end of day one.

-If you’re bringing skis or a board with you and you’re flying, invest a ski bag.
-Most airlines will grudgingly give you a janky plastic sheath, but you don’t really expect that to protect your pricey babies, do you?
+If you’re bringing skis or snowboard with you and you’re flying, invest in a ski bag.
+Without a ski bag, most airlines will grudgingly give you a plastic sheath, but you don’t really expect that to protect your pricey babies, do you?

 If you’re renting, ask your hotel concierge before departing on your trip for shop recommendations.
 If you’re bringing skis with you and don’t have access to a shop in your hometown, ask the concierge to suggest a good place to get your skis tuned (see below).

 If your skis or board are used or borrowed, be sure they’re tuned (waxed, with the bindings adjusted to your weight and ability to prevent injuries) and ready to go.
-If there’s not a ski shop in your area, plan on getting it done as soon as you arrive in town (resorts are used to providing a quick turnaround.
-Bottom line: it sucks losing a morning dealing with gear issues when you could be on the slopes.
-The Limelight has a ski valet working from 7-2pm, and 2-6pm, who can make tuning arrangements including pick-up/drop-off.
+If there’s not a ski shop in your area, plan on getting it done as soon as you arrive in town (resorts are used to providing a quick turnaround).
+Bottom line: it’s tough losing a morning dealing with gear issues when you could be on the slopes.
+The Limelight Hotel has a ski valet working from 7-2pm, and 2-6pm, who can make tuning arrangements including pick-up/drop-off.

 If you have your own boots (new, used, or rentals), be sure to do what you can to break them in/get them adjusted to your feet before you leave home.
-Wear your boots and ski socks around the house (if you dropped the cash on new boots, odds are they’ll be custom-molded to your foot when you purchase them, but it makes sense to practice walking before you actually get on snow and ice).
+Wear your boots and ski socks around the house.
+It may sound silly, but it’s important to practice walking before you actually get on snow and ice.

 Invest in a pair of “after-ski” boots (not classic Uggs…I love mine too, but they’re worthless on snow and ice and in damp conditions).
 You’re going to need something sturdy and waterproof, with excellent traction (also, nothing screams “tourist” like inappropriate footwear).
 That said, donning a pair of on-trend, winter-appropriate shoes for a night out is always in style, but no one will look at you twice if you keep your after-ski footwear on.